OISTE/repository/OWGTMCPS.md

 For other data requiring time and data information, as Certificates and CRLs, it’s not mandatory to be cryptographic-based.

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

+All certificates issued under the OGTM are compliant to:
+- ITU-T Recommendation X.509 (1997): Information Technology - Open Systems Interconnection - The Directory: Authentication Framework, June 1997
+- RFC 5280: Internet X.509 Public Key Infrastructure Certificate and CRL Profile, April 2002 (“RFC 5280”).

 ## 7.1  Certificate profile

+This section refers to the certificate profiles of Certification Authorities operating in the OISTE Trust Model.

 ### 7.1.1  Version number(s)

+All certificates in the OGTM conform to X.509 Version 3.

 ### 7.1.2  Certificate extensions

+For subordinate CA Certificates, OGTM mandates that new CAs created after 1st January 2019 must include appropriate EKU extensions, as mandated by the CABF Baseline Requirements and the main Root Certificate programs.

 ### 7.1.3  Algorithm object identifiers

+For the Root CA and subordinate CA certificates, the used algorithms are:
+- sha-1WithRSAEncryption
+- sha256WithRSAEncryption
+- ecdsa-with-sha384/256

 ### 7.1.4  Name forms

+For CA certificates, the Subject Name, by combining adequate values for commonName, Organizational Unit, Organization and Country; conforms an identifier that uniquely identifies the CA and distinguishes it from other CAs in the Trust Model.

 ### 7.1.5  Name constraints

+OGTM mandates that Issuing Certification Authorities not operated by WISeKey, as designated main operator, able to issue certificates including the EKU serverAuthentication or emailProtection, will be constrained for the issuance of certificates under a set of predefined and agreed names (domain names, e-mail suffixes or other name components).
+For exceptional cases where these constraints aren’t applied, these CAs will be included in the external audit for compliance assurance against any applicable requirement (including Baseline and Extended Validation Requirements from the CA/Browser Forum).

+Domain name constraints can be also applied when using the MPKI RA Interface for Certificate Requests for corporations having access to a dedicated Registration Authority.

 ### 7.1.6  Certificate policy object identifier

+An object identifier (OID) is a unique number that identifies an object or policy.
+The OIDs are administered by the OGTM and listed in the [Annex C, “OID Inventory”](#-Appendix-C:-OID-Inventory).

 ### 7.1.7  Usage of Policy Constraints extension

+Issuing Certification Authorities will be appropriately constrained to be compliant with CA/Browser Forum and other requirements.
+Issuing CAs will be constrained to disallow the issuance of their own subordinated CAs and by controlling the key usages allowed in the end-user certificates.
+The correctness of this information is ensured by the audit tasks executed during the Key Creation Ceremony of the CA.

 ### 7.1.8  Policy qualifiers syntax and semantics

+@#@CP

 ### 7.1.9 Processing semantics for the critical Certificate Policies extension

+The “Certificate Policy” extension identifies the Policy that the CIDPKI assigned explicitly with a certificate policy.
+Software Applications requiring a specific certificate profile to process a digital signature must check this extension in order to verify the suitability of the certificate for the intended purpose.

 ## 7.2  CRL profile

+In general, CRLs generated under the OGTM Trust Model are compliant with RFC 5280 (Internet X.509 Public Key Infrastructure Certificate and CRL Profile, April 2002).

 ### 7.2.1  Version number(s)

+CRLs conforming to X.509 Version 2 are supported in the OGTM.

 ### 7.2.2  CRL and CRL entry extensions

+CRL must include the following minimum extensions, as defined by the above standard:
+- CRL Number
+- Authority Key Identifier § Revocation date
+- Reason code

 ## 7.3  OCSP profile

+In general, the status of all certificates in the OGTM, except if indicated in the appropriate Certificate Policy, may be validated by sending requests compliant with RFC 6960 and/or RFC 5019.

+OGTM ensures compliance with any applicable requirement from the CA/Browser Forum in terms of OCSP implementation for server authentication certificates.

 ### 7.3.1  Version number(s)

+OGTM provides OCSP responses in accordance with industry standards.

 ### 7.3.2  OCSP extensions

+No stipulation.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS

 OGTM monitors and ensures compliance to legal, security and industry requirements, in all levels of the Trust Model, through internal and external audits.